ricmac/Cybercultural/src/posts/011-the-web-20-illuminati.md

 ![John Battelle’s “not a bubble” op-ed, Nov 05](/assets/images/04048252-db0b-4506-bb64-33432973b288_1986x1300.png "John Battelle’s “not a bubble” op-ed, Nov 05")
 *John Battelle’s “not a bubble” op-ed, Nov 05 ([screenshot](https://web.archive.org/web/20060220110402/http://www.nytimes.com/2005/11/18/opinion/18battelle.html?ex=1289970000&en=24386e654b2c02ed&ei=5088&partner=rssnyt&emc=rss) Feb 06)*

-The month before, two young engineers, Eran Globen and Ryan King, had started a satiric blog called Supr.c.ilio.us — the name inspired by the popular social bookmarking site, del.icio.us.
+The month before, two young engineers, Eran Globen and Ryan King, had started a satiric blog called Supr&#46;c&#46;ilio&#46;us — the name inspired by the popular social bookmarking site, del&#46;icio&#46;us.
 The day after Battelle’s article, Globen linked to it and noted that it was published on the same day as the latest TechCrunch BBQ, which he had attended.
 “Some 400 geeks munching on pizza and drinking free (as in beer) beer?
 I don’t see no bubble here.”

 I was already aware of Eran and Ryan’s mock blog, as I’d become one of the targets of its good-natured but anarchic humor.
 The week before, the pair had been [interviewed](https://web.archive.org/web/20060816170321/http://blip.tv/file/4324) by Irina Slutsky, a Silicon Valley reporter who was launching her own YouTube channel, called Geek Entertainment TV.
 Slutsky introduced her [debut show](https://web.archive.org/web/20060210143846/http://www.geekentertainment.tv/2005/11/15/web-20-is-taking-over-the-nation/) by saying she was “reporting from inside the bubble.”
 She then asked Globen, what is Web 2.0?